llllllluc/stargaze-minting-assistant/README.md

     - This step might sound suspicious at the beginning, why am I asking for API key?
     - One alternative I thought about is I create an nft.storage account and upload everyone's image / metadata to my account, but I think after all it's better to let creators own these data themselves.
 Beside this is a pure client side web app, API key is not uploaded to any server (or me, the writer of this app).
 Anyone can inspect the code to verify.
 4. Click mint and copy the JSON output.
 Once you have the JSON, you can copy that to Stargaze minting page [mainnet](https://app.stargaze.zone/tx) or [testnet](https://testnet.publicawesome.dev/tx) then sign with your Keplr wallet.
+More detail see Stargaze [doc](https://docs.stargaze.zone/guides/readme/9a.-launching-on-mainnet-with-keplr).

 ## Example folder structures for images and metadata